GreatDt1/Flaskdt_App/README.md

 ```

 Create your flask application with basic configurations
-Using sqlite is an arbitrary choice for simplicity
+Using sqlite as the rdbms is an arbitrary choice for simplicity

 ```python
 app = Flask(__name__)